stacks-network/docs/_org/wallet-troubleshoot.md

 To view or change your Stacks address on Coinlist, do the following:

 1. Log into your Coinlist account.
-2. Enter the URL in this format:
+2. Enter a URL in this format:

    ```
   https://sale.stackstoken.com/stacks-token-sale/YOUR_COINLIST_USERNAME/wallet_address